Buccaneer Field

 Buccaneer Field is a 4,000-seat multi-purpose stadium in North Charleston, South Carolina.
 It is home to the Charleston Southern University Buccaneers football team.
 The facility opened in 1970, and has been the school's football stadium since 1991, when the program began.
+Lights were added in 2014, and in 2015 a new entryway was added alongside new ticketing booths.